The following article is an excerpt from "A Book of Bible Study"

 When we believe in Christ, it is evidence that God has chosen us and has appointed us to eternal life.
 In fact, it is evidence that we have already been called to faith in Christ by God the Father; it is evidence that we have already been born again.

 Believing in Christ is not an act of our own will that we choose to do when we are still unregenerate and dead in our sins, by which we avail ourselves of God’s “offer” of salvation, as some say.
 Paul taught in Ephesians 2:8-9 that it is by God’s grace we have been saved, through faith, and this faith which saves us is not a result of any works of our own.
 Rather, our faith in Christ is a gift that God gave to us apart from any work, action, merit, or decision of our own.
-The Scriptures we have considered so far indicate that getting saved is something that happens to an individual as a result of God’s choice and His calling, and not something that unregenerate man attains by way of his own choice or decision to believe in Christ.
+The Scriptures we have considered so far indicate that getting saved happens to an individual because of God’s choice and His calling, and it is not something that unregenerate man attains by way of his own choice or decision to believe in Christ.

 If we believe in Christ, it is because we have been appointed to eternal life, and all of those appointed to eternal life will come to faith in Christ at such time as they are called by God, as Jesus taught in John 6:44.
 When these elect are called to faith in Christ, they all come to Him, regardless of their present hostility toward the Gospel, and regardless of any decision of their own, just as was the case with Saul when he was called to faith on the Damascus road, even while he was still hostile toward God and intent on persecuting the church (Acts 9:1-16, 22:1-10).